ULHPC/tutorials/multiphysics/README.md

 ## OpenFOAM

-Check for the available versions of OpenFOAM on Gaia:
+Check for the available versions of OpenFOAM on Gaia or Iris:

        (node)$> module spider openfoam

-We will use the `cae/OpenFOAM/2.3.0-goolf-1.4.10` version:
+We will use the `cae/OpenFOAM/4.1-intel-2017a` version on Gaia:

-        (node)$> module load cae/OpenFOAM/2.3.0-goolf-1.4.10
+        (node)$> module load cae/OpenFOAM/4.1-intel-2017a

 We load OpenFOAM's startup file:

        (node)$> source $FOAM_BASH

-Now we will run the `reactingParcelFilmFoam` solver of OpenFOAM on an example showing the spray-film cooling of hot boxes (lagrangian/reactingParcelFilmFoam/hotBoxes).
+Now we will run the `reactingParcelFoam` solver of OpenFOAM on an example showing the spray-film cooling of hot boxes (lagrangian/reactingParcelFilmFoam/hotBoxes).
 For reference, many examples are given in the installation directory of OpenFOAM, see `$FOAM_TUTORIALS`.

 Before the main execution, some pre-processing steps: